ncbi/vadr/documentation/advbuild.md

 only to deal with a single deletion, and doesn't introduce any other sequence variability into the alignment.

-As an alternative to the above approach, you could add a step prior to running `v-build.pl` in step 1 of creating a multiple sequence alignment of a representative set of sequences.
-The level of impact this will have on performance versus single-sequence based models will largely be based on how similar all of the sequences being annotated are to the model.
-If they are highly similar, it won't make a huge difference; if there is a lot of sequence variability it will make more of a difference.

 If you do build a multiple sequence alignment, you'll still want to select one of the sequences to be the "reference sequence" to use for the reference coordinate system.
 The coordinates/positions in the model info file will correspond to positions in that reference sequence.
 This means a reasonable approach is to first use `v-build.pl` using the accession you've selected as the reference sequence.
+Then construct your alignment, possibly by running `v-annotate.pl` using your initial model and the `--out_stk` option.
-Then rebuild the CM using `cmbuild` with the `--hand` option as explained in the [example above](#step6-cm) and finally overwrite the `v-build.pl` created single sequence CM with your newly created one.
+Then rebuild the CM using `cmbuild` with the `--hand` option and your multiple alignment as input as explained in the [example above](#step6-cm) and finally overwrite the `v-build.pl` created single sequence CM with your newly created one.

+The performance difference between using multiple sequence alignment-based models versus versus single sequence-based models will largely depend on on how similar all of the sequences being annotated are to the single-sequence model.
+If they are highly similar, it won't make a huge difference; if there is a lot of sequence variability it will make more of a difference.
 In my experience, building CMs from multiple alignments for well conserved viruses like RSV, does not significantly improve the performance of `v-annotate.pl`.
 This is likely because all the sequences are so similar that the position specific parameters are not necessary to get the correct alignment.
 Because single sequence models perform acceptably well for norovirus, dengue virus and SARS-CoV-2, the VADR models used to screen incoming GenBank submissions of those virus sequences are all based on single sequences.

 Multiple sequence alignment-based VADR models are used for one type of sequences at GenBank - the Cytochrome C Oxidase 1 (COX1) mitochondrial